-Classes have begun, and your students have been sorting through the syllabus for each of their classes, doing their homework and participating in class.
+Classes are in full swing, and your students have been sorting through the syllabus for each of their classes, doing their homework and participating in class.
 They are probably also realizing that college level work is different than high school level work.
 The volume of work is much greater – maybe reading a whole English novel or lengthy chapters of science texts in the course of just a few days.
 Your student may feel that in the first few weeks of college level math or chemistry, they’ve covered what took their high school teacher an entire year to teach.

 It is common to be nervous about the pace of the work, the expectations of the professors, and whether one’s schedule is going to be well-suited to one’s strengths.
-The first couple of weeks can be an anxious time as students adjust to the “new normal.”
-So, how do you help mentor your student as he/she begins to navigate the classroom and interact with professors?
+The first few weeks can be an anxious time as students adjust to the “new normal.”
+So, how do you help mentor your student as they begin to navigate the classroom and interact with professors?

 Sometimes first year students do not want to ask for help because they feel like they “ought to know” how to do well in their classes, and they are embarrassed that the professor might think less of them.
 Most Wake students are accustomed to being shining stars in high school; perhaps they haven’t ever struggled academically.
 Suddenly they’re in classes with peers who are just as good (or better) than they are.
 This can hurt some students’ confidence.
 Should this happen to your Deac, you can remind him or her that the smartest students are those who ask for assistance when they need it.

-Professors also like to see students during their office hours.
-Encourage your student to visit his/her professors and to get to know them as people, not just as faculty members.
-Wonderful friendships can develop from the casual visit to office hours, where student and faculty member discuss and share ideas and discover mutual interests.
+Professors also like to connect with students during their office hours.
+Encourage your student to utilize office hours to get to know their professors as people, not just as faculty members.
+Wonderful friendships can develop when students and faculty members discuss and share ideas and discover mutual interests.

 As the semester continues, and students have received grades on tests or papers, they become more comfortable with the pace of college level work and what is expected of them.
 For now, parents and families can help by listening and providing encouragement, reminding their student to do the best they can, to get any help they need, and be to be honest in all academic (and other) matters.